wyp7788/fpga402h/README.md

-# fpga402h
+# FPGA402H
-FPGA form zero to hero!
+FPGA from zero to hero!
+## FPGA development environment
+design and simulation;